-A lecture course for science majors that reinforces concepts introduced in BIO 1133 General Biology I, Lecture, while emphasizing the diversity of life.
-Topics covered include adaptation by natural selection, classification, ecology, detailed consideration of each group of organisms and viruses, study of animals and plants including their basic anatomy and physiology.
+A lecture course for science majors that reinforces themes and concepts introduced in BIO 1133 General Biology I, while emphasizing the diversity of life.
+Topics covered include evolution, classification, ecology, detailed consideration of each group of organisms, viruses, and the study of animals and plants including their anatomy and physiology.
 Three hours lecture per week.
 Credit, three semester hours.
-(Prerequisite: ACT composite of 16 or higher or successful completion of BIO 1113/1111 or BIO 1123/1121)
+(Prerequisite: ACT composite of 17 or higher or successful completion of BIO 1113/1111 or BIO 1123/1121)